-I, Christan L. Moffett, Clerk of the Illinois Pollution Control Board, hereby certify that the above Order was adopted on the day of the day of
+I, Christan L. Moffett, Clerk of the Illinois Pollution Control Board, hereby certify that the above Order was adopted on the $d{1}$ day of Vacana, 1982 by a vote of Sec.

 Christan L. Moffett, Clerk Illinois Pollution Control Board